Last edit: 06 May 2022

 FydeOS will prompt you to enter your username and password in command line mode.
 Please log in with the username

 Enter the command

 lsblk to get the list of currently loaded physical disks.
-Normally, the physical disk devices recognized by the system will be displayed in the form of
+Typically, the physical disk devices recognised by the system will be displayed as

 nvmeX.
 According to the suggested disk space and the number of partitions (FydeOS has 12 partitions), please determine the disk where FydeOS is currently running, such as